SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Evaluation

-To our knowledge, \proposed~is the first framework to discuss verifying encoder integrity by training a verification network to verify the trustworthiness of the encoder.
-The current work on encoder watermarking is aimed at verifying encoder ownership, which is of two types compared to our proposed framework.

-In addition, as our experimental results indicate, fragile watermarks are very effective in determining whether the encoder has been tampered with, which is different from the robust watermark method and can serve as an active defense against malicious modifications.
+To our knowledge, \proposed~is the first work to discuss verifying encoder integrity.
+Current work on encoder watermarking is aimed at verifying ownership, which is of two types compared to our framework.
+In addition, as our experiment results indicate, the fragile watermark is very effective in determining whether the encoder has been tampered with, which is different from the robust watermark and can serve as an active defense against malicious modifications.

-Despite these differences, we compared the proposed \proposed~with the previous watermark methods shown in Table~\ref{compare_result}.
-It can be observed that most of the existing work has had a certain impact on the performance of the encoder, while our proposed method does not cause any performance degradation due to the lack of modifications to the encoder.
+Despite these differences, we compared our proposed \proposed~with the previous watermark methods shown in Table \ref{compare_prior}.
+It can be observed that most of the existing work has had a certain impact on the performance of the encoder, while our proposed \proposed~does not cause any performance degradation.